Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 It's transfer payments.

-honestly how we got into this problem was age demographics so the greatest generation went on fought a war and for whatever reason fighting a war gets you a bit bit frisky so they had lots and l lots of children.
+So the greatest generation went on, fought a war, and for whatever reason, fighting a war gets you a bit frisky.

 And then the boomers in the 80s, they were kind of looking at their parents' generation.

-and they thought, and what they realised was that being old and being poor was basically the same thing.
+And they thought, and what they realized was that being old and being poor was basically the same thing.

-The problem is, is when those boomers then start to get to this point where they're all rolling out of the workforce, well, there isn't a commensurately large generation propping up behind them.
+The problem is, is when those boomers then start to get to this point where they're all rolling out with the workforce, well, there isn't a commensurately large generation propping up behind them.

 And this is the real problem.